New York Times Guild

-Guild
+History

 The Guild signed a contract in April 1941 for commercial department staff, and in August, was certified as the union for news and editorial workers.

-Times workers have a 35-hour week with eligibility for overtime on the 36th hour and time-and-a-half on the 40th hour.
-Most union workers work more than 35 hours.
+In 2012, Times workers won a 35-hour workweek with eligibility for overtime on the 36th hour and time-and-a-half on the 40th hour, though most union workers work more than 35 hours.

 After 19 months of negotiation, the Guild approved a contract in late 2012 through March 2016 including modest raises and bonuses, a new pension plan, and continues their existing health plan.
 As of 2021, the editorial union contained over 3,000 reporters and media professionals.

 The union staged a one-day walkout in December 2022, their first in over 40 years, while negotiating wages and other issues as part of their contract renewal.
 Their prior contract had expired in March 2021.

+In January 2022, the NewsGuild filed a complaint with the National Labor Relations Board accusing The New York Times Company of violating federal labor law by adding new paid days off to the company's holiday calendar exclusively for non-union workers, and the New York Times Guild accused the company of making similar changes to the company's bereavement policy, making it applicable only to non-union workers, later the same month.

+In July 2023, the NewsGuild filed a grievance against The New York Times, accusing it of engaging in union-busting by announcing its intention to eliminate its sports section and to instead use non-union workers at The Athletic, which The New York Times acquired in 2022, to cover sports.

-Tech
+Tech Guild

 More than 600 tech workers of the Times announced their union as the Times Tech Guild in April 2021.
 Formed under NewsGuild, the union would include the newspaper's digital workers, including software developers, data analysts, designers, and product managers.
 The Times declined to voluntarily recognize the union, sending the question to a formal vote facilitated by the National Labor Relations Board (NLRB).
 On March 3, 2022, the tech workers voted 404 to 88 to certify the union.
 The bargaining unit is the largest American union of tech workers with bargaining rights.
 The Alphabet Workers Union is larger but is not recognized by the NLRB.

 During the union drive, NewsGuild filed an unfair labor practice claim in June 2021 in which the company told workers overseeing the work of interns that they were restricted from displaying union support.
 Reviewing the claim, the NLRB filed a complaint of interference in unionizing efforts, a violation of federal labor law.
-The case will be heard in March 2022.
+The case was scheduled to be heard in March 2022.

 In 2019, the New York Times Company voluntarily recognized a separate union representing tech workers at Wirecutter.